thedeveloperever/optimac/README.md

 If you use MacOS for iCloud/business purposes then I would NOT RECOMMEND running this script, as it removes iCloud, Safari and more.

 Also this is a new project, therefore it is still a work in progress!

-# MacOS Debloater

-This is a project that allows you to remove all extra apps, bloat, and preinstalled junk off of your Mac!

 # How to use: